Are You Concerned About the Verizon Pennsylvania Supreme Court Ruling?

 This is just one example of how suddenly and drastically communications tax law can change.
 There are thousands of tax jurisdictions in America—and each one is working to keep its regulations current with rapidly evolving communications technology.

-The Avalara Communications research team identified the Verizon case as a critical issue years ago and updated our software accordingly.
+The Avalara for Communications research team identified the Verizon case as a critical issue years ago and updated our software accordingly.
 Important changes like these are always automated to help our customers more easily take steps to achieve and maintain compliance.